-StoryMapJS can tell stories with large photographs, works of art, historic maps, and other image files.
+StoryMapJS can also tell stories with large photographs, works of art, historic maps, and other image files.
 Because it works best with pixel-dense files, we call these "gigapixel" StoryMaps.
 Learn more.

 StoryMapJS is open source and offered under the MIT license.